Rescuing Palindromic Universes with Improved Recombination Modelling: Abstract

 \section{Abstract}

-We explore the linearly quantised primordial power spectra associated with palindromic universes.
-Extending the results of~\citet{Lasenby} and~\citet{Deaglan}, we improve the modelling of recombination and include higher orders in the photonic Boltzmann hierarchy.
+We explore the linearly quantized primordial power spectra associated with palindromic universes.
+Extending the results of Lasenby \textit{et al.} [Phys.
+Rev. D \textbf{105}, 083514 (2022)] and Bartlett \textit{et al.} [Phys.
+Rev. D \textbf{105}, 083515 (2022)], we improve the modeling of recombination and include higher orders in the photonic Boltzmann hierarchy.
 In so doing, we find that the predicted power spectra become largely consistent with observational data.
-The improved recombination modelling involves developing further techniques for dealing with the future conformal boundary, by integrating the associated perturbation equations both forwards and backwards in conformal time.
-The resulting wavevector quantisation gives a lowest allowed wavenumber ${k_0 = 9.93 \times 10^{-5} \textrm{Mpc}^{-1}}$ and linear spacing ${\Delta k = 1.63 \times 10^{-4} \textrm{Mpc}^{-1}}$, providing fits consistent with observational data equivalent in quality to the $\Lambda$CDM model.
+The improved recombination modeling involves developing further techniques for dealing with the future conformal boundary, by integrating the associated perturbation equations both forwards and backwards in conformal time.
+The resulting wave vector quantization gives a lowest allowed wave number ${k_0 = 9.93 \times 10^{-5} \textrm{Mpc}^{-1}}$ and linear spacing ${\Delta k = 1.63 \times 10^{-4} \textrm{Mpc}^{-1}}$, providing fits consistent with observational data equivalent in quality to the $\Lambda$CDM model.